EnceladusII/caelestia-fedora/README.md

-# caelestia
+# caelestia-fedora

-This is the main repo of the caelestia dots and contains the user configs for apps.
+This is the forked repo of the [caelestia dots](https://github.com/caelestia-dots/caelestia.git) for Fedora and contains the user configs for apps.
 This repo also includes an install script to install the entire dots.

 ## Installation

-Simply clone this repo and run the install script (you need [`fish`](https://github.com/fish-shell/fish-shell) installed).
+Simply clone this repo and run the install script using (you need [`fish`](https://github.com/fish-shell/fish-shell) installed).

 > [!WARNING]
 > The install script symlinks all configs into place, so you CANNOT
 > move/remove the repo folder once you run the install script.
 If
 > you do, most apps will not behave properly and some (e.g. Hyprland)
 > will fail to start completely.
-I recommend cloning the repo to
+I recommend cloning the repo to an external folder like
-> `~/.local/share/caelestia`.
+> `~/.caelestia`.

 The install script has some options for installing configs for some apps.